African Nations Championship: FIFA recognition

-Congolese and Moroccan domination
+Moroccan and Congolese domination

 The Leopards welcomed at N'djili Airport after winning the 2016 edition.

 Cameroon vs DR Congo at the quarter-finals of the 2020 edition.

 The 4th edition of the tournament was held from 16 January to 7 February 2016 in Rwanda and DR Congo claimed their second title defeating Mali, in the final for the first time and thus representing their best tournament performance, 3–0 in the final.

-The 5th edition in 2018 was originally scheduled to be hosted in Kenya, but due to several delays in preparation and organization, CAF stripped the country of the hosting rights and opened a new election process.
+The 5th edition in 2018 was originally scheduled to be hosted in Kenya, but due to several delays in preparation and organisation, CAF stripped the country of the hosting rights and opened a new election process.
 On 14 October 2017, CAF announced Morocco as the new host of the 2018 edition, which was played between 13 January to 4 February.
-One of the main reasons why Morocco applied to be an organizer is because it was looking to host the 2026 FIFA World Cup, so the tournament represented one of the country's last chances to show itself as a strong candidate.
+One of the main reasons why Morocco applied to be an organiser is because it was looking to host the 2026 FIFA World Cup, so the tournament represented one of the country's last chances to show itself as a strong candidate.
 The final pitted hosts Morocco and Nigeria; both teams were undefeated throughout that edition of the tournament and only had a draw to their credit in their respective group stages.
 Morocco won the match 4–0, winning the title for the first time and becoming the first host nation to win the tournament.

 Morocco successfully defended their title in the 2020 edition, postponed to 2021 due to the COVID-19 pandemic in Africa and its impact, by defeating Mali 2–0 in the final on 7 February 2021, thus becoming the first and so far only nation to win back-to-back titles.
 On 4 February 2023, Senegal defeated Algeria in the penalty shootout to become the first West African nation to win the title, which followed on from their win in the 2021 Africa Cup of Nations.

 The seventh edition was played in Algeria from 13 January to 4 February 2023.
 Eighteen teams were supposed to be contesting in this edition, which would have been an increase of 2 teams from the previous edition in 2020; but defending champions Morocco were unable to defend their title due to political tensions with Algerian authorities which began with Algeria's unilaterally decision in 2021 to close its airspace to Moroccan flights, including and especially its official carrier Royal Air Maroc.
 Senegal won their first title after defeating Algeria in the final 5–4 on penalties after the match ended 0–0.
 Senegal became the first team to win the Africa Cup of Nations and the African Nations Championship back-to-back.

+Morocco won their record third title in the 2024 edition, held in Kenya, Uganda, and Tanzania, defeating Madagascar 3–2 in the final.

+On 20 December 2025, CAF President Dr Motsepe announced the cancellation of the African Nations Championship during a press conference, with the African Nations League introduced as its replacement.